francesco-innocenti/francesco-innocenti.github.io/_posts/2026-05-29-Can-We-Scale-PC.md

     </span>
 </p>

-The second result turns out to be a straightforward consequence:
+The other main result turns out to be a straightforward consequence:

 > under of these stable parameterisations, the weight gradients computed by PC converge to those computed by BP in a regime where the model width is much